Locally finitely presented and coherent hearts: Torsion pairs of finite type, quasi-cotilting and cosilting objects

-that is, there exists a morphism $\hat{s}_I\colon Y^I\longrightarrow Y$, such that $s_I=\hat{s}_I\circ\mu_I$. \end{defi}
+that is, there exists a morphism $\hat{s}_I\colon Y^I\to Y$, such that $s_I=\hat{s}_I\circ\mu_I$. \end{defi}

-The above definition of pure-injectivity is not the usual one, but we will see in the following remark that it is equivalent to the usual definition in the situations we will be interested in.
+The above definition of pure-injectivity is not the usual one, but it is equivalent to its more common counterpart in all the situations we are interested in, as the following remark points out: